-If you’ve had any experience with Japanese culture whatsoever, odds are you’ve come across a few ways to express gratitude.
+If you’ve had any experience with Japanese culture whatsoever, odds are you’ve come across a few ways to express appreciation.

 Aside from the verbal forms of communication, there’s also body language and gesturing to consider.
 Needless to say, when learning to build a bridge between oneself and any culture, learning how to say thank you is essential.
 For the Japanese, things are no different – but there may be more complexity here than you’d think.

 In this article, we highlight all the ways to say thank you in Japanese and break down the nuance of each expression.

 - 1 Thank you in Japanese

 - 4 Is it rude to say Arigato?